-In 1842 Joseph Low completed construction on three 20-f00t wide houses at 11 through 15 Hammond Street.
+In 1842 Joseph Low completed construction on two 20-f00t wide houses at 11 and 13 Hammond Street.
 Three stories tall above a brownstone basement level, they were faced in brick.
 Their Greek Revival design included simple but handsome doorways with narrow sidelights and transoms.
 The straightforward wooden cornices were decorated by small dentils.

 The Low family retained possession of 11 Hammond Street, renting it to a tenant who operated a boarding house.
 (In 1864 the street would be renamed West 11th and the house renumbered 211.)

 The residents were working class, as evidenced in the advertisements of two who sought employment.
 One, on October 31, 1843, read "Wanted--A situation by a respectable young woman as a seamstress, nurse or chambermaid."
 Another placed in March 1851 seems to have been written by her parents.
 "Wanted--For an American girl, fourteen years of age, a situation in a Protestant family; she is good and kind to children; and would make herself generally useful."

 It was possibly Mary Higgins who ran the boarding house at the time.
 The widow of John Higgins, she was listed here through the 1840's.
 Boarding houses were a common means of earning a living for widows in the 19th century.
 Among the boarders in 1847 and '48 were Charles Leary, a mason, and James Malcom, who seems to have been out of work, and his wife, Mary.